American Bach Soloists

 The American Bach Soloists (ABS) is an American baroque orchestra based in the San Francisco Bay Area.
-The orchestra was founded in Belvedere, California in 1989.
+The orchestra was founded in Belvedere, California, in 1989.
 Performers share music from Johann Sebastian Bach and his contemporaries during the Classical era, including Handel, Vivaldi, and Mozart, with modern audiences.

 History

 Since 1998, ABS has performed Handel's Messiah at Grace Cathedral during the Christmas season.

 In February 2020, ABS released a compilation album featuring Bach's cantatas and other early music pieces.

 American Bach Soloists Academy

 In 2010, ABS began hosting the American Bach Soloists Academy, an annual two-week summer training program at the San Francisco Conservatory of Music.
 Each year, more than 50 advanced students of early music convene for coaching, rehearsals, and classes.
 Following the academy, musicians publicly perform baroque selections as a part of the ABS Festival.

 Music director

 The American Bach Soloists are led by artistic and music director Jeffrey Thomas.
-Jeffrey is a conductor and tenor vocalist.
+Thomas is a conductor and tenor vocalist.
 He studied at the Oberlin Conservatory of Music, Manhattan School of Music, the Juilliard School of Music and at Cambridge University.